 Sixteen Hospital and Health Services (HHSs) are accountable for the delivery of public hospital and health services in Queensland.
 They operate and manage a network of public hospital and health services within a defined geographic or specialist area.
-HHSs are statutory bodies with expertise-based Hospital and Health Boards, accountable to the local community and the Queensland Parliament via the Minister for Health.
+HHSs are statutory bodies with expertise-based Hospital and Health Boards, accountable to the local community and the Queensland Parliament via the Minister for Health and Ambulance Services.

 Read more about HHSs.

 Hospital foundations help their associated hospitals provide improved facilities, education opportunities for staff, research funding and opportunities, and support the health and wellbeing of communities.